JMGaljaard/fltk-testbed/README.md

 ## Known issues

-* Currently, there is no GPU support.
-Not for native nor for docker compose
+* Currently, there is no GPU support docker containers (or docker compose)
 * First epoch only can be slow (6x - 8x slower)